Ipstenu/varnish-http-purge/readme.txt

 Tested up to: 4.8
 Stable tag: 4.1

-Automatically purge Varnish Cache when content on your site is modified.
+Automatically empty a Varnish Cache when content on your site is modified.

 == Description ==

-Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
-This occurs when editing, publishing, commenting or deleting an item, and when changing themes.
+Varnish HTTP Purge sends a PURGE request to delete the cached data of a page or post every time it it modified.
+This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
-This plugin <em>does not</em> install Varnish for you, nor does it configure Varnish for WordPress.
+This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.
 It's expected you already did that on your own.

-Not all pages are purged every time, depending on your Varnish configuration.
-When a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge:
+Not all page caches are deleted every time, depending on your Varnish configuration.
+For example, when a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge:

 * The front page
 * The post/page edited
 * Any categories or tags associated with the page

-In addition, your entire cache will be purged on the following actions:
+In addition, your <em>entire</em> cache will be deleted on the following actions:

 * Changing themes
 * Press the 'Purge Varnish Cache' button on the dashboard